swaptacular/swpt_creditors_ui/pr0-documents.rst

 ----------------------

-The "reason for the payment" field may contain multiple lines, which explain the reason for the payment.
+The "reason for the payment" field may contain multiple lines, which should explain the reason for the payment.
 The way this field is interpreted depends on the specified "reason format" (see above).

 This MAY be an empty string.